 Lord of the Rings: The Rings of Power release date

-Lord of the Rings: The Rings of Power trailer: watch the final teaser
+Lord of the Rings: The Rings of Power trailer

 Missed the other two teasers earlier this year?
-Check out one that arrived on July 14, before reading our trailer breakdown on the second teaser, below:
+Check out one that arrived in July 2022 as part of Comic-Con 2022:

 Lord of the Rings: The Rings of Power cast

 Here's the cast list for The Rings of Power (minus any spoiler-based character reveals):

 - Morfydd Clark as Galadriel